moodyRahman/cs499_chip8emu/backend/README.md

 ## What is this?

-Backend server to facilitate any sort of database transaction
+Backend server to facilitate any sort of ROM preprocessing, serving, and database transactions.

 ## How to run